lunasec-io/lunasec/docs/blog/2021-10-18-announcing-lunasec.md

 ## How to support LunaSec
 If you like what we're doing, and you would like to show your support, we have a few ways that you can help us out:

-- Throw us a Star on [Github](https://github.com/lunasec-io/lunasec)
+- Throw us a Star on [Github](https://github.com/lunasec-io/lunasec).
-- Post about us on social media and spread the word by telling your friends
+- Post about us on social media and spread the word by telling your friends.
-- Try out our [example app](https://www.lunasec.io/docs/pages/overview/demo-app/overview/) and [tutorials](https://www.lunasec.io/docs/pages/getting-started/dedicated-tokenizer/introduction/)
+- Try out our [example app](https://www.lunasec.io/docs/pages/overview/demo-app/overview/) and [tutorials](https://www.lunasec.io/docs/pages/getting-started/dedicated-tokenizer/introduction/).
-- Deploy LunaSec in your infrastructure ([guide](https://www.lunasec.io/docs/pages/deployment/deploy-with-aws/))
+- Deploy LunaSec in your infrastructure ([guide](https://www.lunasec.io/docs/pages/deployment/deploy-with-aws/)).
-- [Contact us](https://www.lunasec.io/contact) about our paid services (premium support, custom onboarding, and enterprise features)
+- [Contact us](https://www.lunasec.io/contact) about our paid services (premium support, custom onboarding, and enterprise features).

 Thank you for being a part of Open Source security software with LunaSec!